solariumphp/solarium/docs/getting-started.md

 When upgrading from an earlier version, you should be aware of a number of pitfalls.

+### Pitfall when upgrading to 6.3.6

+Using a config object is no longer supported.
+You have to convert it to an array before passing it to a constructor or the `setOptions()` method.

 ### Pitfall when upgrading to 6.3.2

 Support for PHP 7 was removed in Solarium 6.3.2.
 Upgrade to PHP 8 first to use the latest Solarium version.